The Benefits of Gratitude

 Not only does expressing your gratitude for someone make their day a little brighter, but it can do wonders for increasing your own levels of gratitude and happiness in the long run.

-6. Take in the beauty in nature each day
+6. Take in the beauty of nature each day

 A series of experiments at UC Berkeley studied the potential impact of nature on the inclination to be generous, trusting, and helpful toward others, while considering what factors might influence that relationship.
 Researchers showed participants nature scenes, some of which were more pleasing than others.
 Those exposed to the more picturesque nature scenes acted more generously and more trusting than those who saw less attractive scenes.